ConMeZO: Adaptive Descent-Direction Sampling for Gradient-Free Finetuning of Large Language Models: CONCLUSION

-\section{Conclusion}
+ZO-AdaMM stores a second-moment buffer, increasing memory usage beyond ConMeZO.
+Conceptually, one could apply ZO-AdaMM's adaptive scaling on top of ConMeZO's cone-guided estimates, potentially improving robustness at the cost of additional memory.

+\section{CONCLUSION}

 This work explores the challenges and opportunities in finetuning LLMs using ZO optimization.
 By introducing a novel cone-sampling strategy, we propose ConMeZO that mitigates the high variance of traditional random-direction estimators and leverages momentum to guide updates more effectively.
 Empirical evaluations on RoBERTa-large and larger OPT-1.3B and OPT-13B models show that our method consistently outperforms state-of-the-art ZO optimizers like MeZO, achieving up to a 2$\times$ speedup in early convergence and absolute accuracy gains across benchmarks.
-While ConMeZO incurs a modest memory overhead compared to MeZO, these trade-offs are practical for settings where gradient access is unavailable or expensive.
-Future work can explore lightweight, self-adaptive mechanisms for adjusting the cone angle $\theta$ and momentum $\beta$ dynamically during optimization, automatically balancing exploration and exploitation.
-Finally, exploring theoretical guarantees that ConMeZO has a strictly better convergence rate than MeZO under realistic assumptions is also valuable.
+While ConMeZO incurs a modest memory overhead compared to MeZO, this trade-off is practical for settings where gradient access is unavailable or expensive.

+ConMeZO's directional sampling strategy is largely orthogonal to recent ZO methods which target complementary aspects.
+This suggests potential for hybrid approaches that combine ConMeZO's cone-guided sampling with these techniques.
+Future work can explore such combinations, as well as lightweight, self-adaptive mechanisms for adjusting the cone angle $\theta$ and momentum $\beta$ dynamically during optimization.
+Finally, establishing theoretical guarantees that ConMeZO achieves strictly better convergence rates than MeZO under realistic assumptions remains a valuable direction.